 We try to relieve stress in many ways, watch television, overeat, drink alcohol, take drugs, smoke, go for a walk, exercise, have a long hot bath, listen to music or even get a massage.
 None of these do the trick.
 The best stress reliever is breathing deeply.
-Deep breathing does more than help us relax; it’s been scientifically proven to improve wellness.
+Deep breathing does more than helping us relax; it’s been scientifically proven to improve wellness.

 The American Institute of Stress says that breathing into your abdomen for 20 to 30 minutes each day helps reduce stress.
 Breathing deeply increases the oxygen flow to your brain, stimulating the parasympathetic nervous system creating a state of relaxation.
 Breathing exercises connect you with your body, taking you away from all that worrying going on in your head, thus quieting your mind.

 When I was 24, I was hospitalized due to a highly stressful situation.
 I learned a deep breathing technique in a yoga class.